The Seed Library @ WTPL Now Open!

 Each language course has a minimum of 1,500 phrases to learn, and most have 10,000 phrases.
 Click here to access this database.

 World Vital Records provides simple and affordable access to more than 4.2 billion names in family history record collections worldwide.
 It includes birth, marriage and death records; military records; newspapers, 1739 to present; historical maps; high school, college and military yearbooks; and tombstone photos.
 New records are added every month.
-To access this database, click here.
-(Currently, the remote access to this database isn't working, but you will soon be able to work on it from home.)
+To access this database from the Library, click here.
+To access this database from home, click here.

 Upcoming Book Sale

-It's almost time to bring your used books, DVDs and CDs to the library for the annual Friends of WTPL Book Sale.
-The beginning date for dropping off materials is March 31, during regular library hours -- 10 a.m. to 9 p.m., Monday through Thursday, and 10 a.m. to 5 p.m., Friday and Saturday.
+It's time to bring your used books, DVDs and CDs to the library for the annual Friends of WTPL Book Sale.
+Drop off materials during regular library hours -- 10 a.m. to 9 p.m., Monday through Thursday, and 10 a.m. to 5 p.m., Friday and Saturday.
 The library is closed on Sunday.
 Please do not leave donations outside when the library is closed. ...

 Hardcover and paperback books, in good condition, for adults, young adults and children are welcome, but no textbooks or magazines.
 We are also accepting DVDs and music and spoken-word CDs for all ages, but not cassettes or VHS tapes.
 So this is a good time to start your spring cleaning.